Kansai dialect: Pronouns and honorifics

 Standard first-person pronouns such as watashi, boku and ore are also generally used in Kansai, but there are some local pronoun words.
 Watashi has many variations: watai, wate (both gender), ate (somewhat feminine), and wai (masculine, casual).
 These variations are now archaic, but are still widely used in fictitious creations to represent stereotypical Kansai speakers especially wate and wai.
-Elderly Kansai men frequent use washi as well as other western Japan.
+Elderly Kansai men frequently use washi as well as other western Japan.
 Uchi is famous for the typical feminine first-person pronoun of Kansai dialect and it is still popular among Kansai girls.

 In Kansai, omae and anta are often used for the informal second-person pronoun.
 Anata is hardly used.
 Traditional local second-person pronouns include omahan (omae + -han), anta-han and ansan (both are anta + -san, but anta-han is more polite).
 An archaic first-person pronoun, ware, is used as a hostile and impolite second-person pronoun in Kansai.
-Jibun (自分) is a Japanese word meaning "oneself" and sometimes "I," but it has an additional usage in Kansai as a casual second-person pronoun.
+Jibun (自分) is a Japanese word meaning "oneself" and sometimes "I", but it has an additional usage in Kansai as a casual second-person pronoun.

 In traditional Kansai dialect, the honorific suffix -san is sometimes pronounced -han when -san follows a, e and o; for example, okaasan ("mother") becomes okaahan, and Satō-san ("Mr. Satō") becomes Satō-han.
 It is also the characteristic of Kansai usage of honorific suffixes that they can be used for some familiar inanimate objects as well, especially in Kyoto.
 In standard Japanese, the usage is usually considered childish, but in Kansai, o-imo-san, o-mame-san and ame-chan are often heard not only in children's speech but also in adults' speech.
 The suffix -san is also added to some familiar greeting phrases; for example, ohayō-san ("good morning") and omedetō-san ("congratulations").

 Regional differences

 Since Kansai dialect is actually a group of related dialects, not all share the same vocabulary, pronunciation, or grammatical features.
 Each dialect has its own specific features discussed individually here.

-Here is a division theory of Kansai dialects proposed by Mitsuo Okumura in 1968; ■ shows dialects influenced by Kyoto dialect and □ shows dialects influenced by Osaka dialect, proposed by Minoru Umegaki in 1962.